carlortiz/lakers-turnovers-tracker/README.md

 # Lakers Turnovers Tracker
-This app displays a turnovers leaderboard for any Lakers game this season.
+A web scraping app that shows the turnovers leaderboard for any Lakers game from the 2021-2022 season.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/45545195/148837423-2db3f3ba-08c0-4daa-93c5-5e7a193b9778.png" width=50% height=50%>